cinchy-co/Documentation/cinchy-glossary.md

 Cinchy End-Users are able to:

 * Create and save personal queries.
-Unlike traditional saved queries made by builders, _**personal**_ saved queries cannot be shared and are not auto-exposed as APIs.
+Unlike traditional saved queries made by builders, _**personal**_ saved queries cannot be shared and aren't auto-exposed as APIs.
 * Use Tables, Saved Queries, and Experiences created by [“Builders"](guides-for-using-cinchy/builder-guides/#what-is-a-builder)
 * Track version history for the full lifecycle of data
 * Bookmark and manage data